 Location: Children's of Alabama, Suite 108, McWane Building

 Pediatric Hospital Medicine (PHM) faculty serve as attending physicians for the General Inpatient Service (GIPS) which covers 4,500 to 5,000 hospital admissions per year, roughly one-third of all patients admitted to Children’s of Alabama.
-Patients on GIPS are distributed among 6 teams during the busier months (September through April) and 5 teams May through August when fewer patients require hospitalization.
-One team is staffed only by hospitalists year-round, each of the other 4 or 5 teams include an intern, an upper level pediatric or medicine/pediatrics resident, medical students and an attending physician.
-Attending physicians are hospitalists (3-4 teams), General Pediatrics faculty (1 team) or Pediatric Infectious Diseases faculty (1 team).
+Patients on GIPS are distributed among 5 teams during the busier months (August through May) and 4 teams in June and July when fewer patients require hospitalization.
+One team is staffed only by hospitalists from August through May, each of the other 4 teams include 3 resident physicians at least one of which is an intern, medical students and an attending physician.
+Attending physicians are hospitalists (3-4 teams) and General Pediatrics faculty (1 team).
 PHM also organizes in-house attending physician coverage for GIPS after-hours and on weekends.